ThreeDee-GmbH/ue5-style-guide/README.md

 <a name="2.3"></a>
 <a name="structure-developers"></a>
-### 2.3 Use Developers Folder For Local Testing
+### 2.3 Only Use Developers Folder For Strictly Local Files

-During a project's development, it is very common for team members to have a sort of 'sandbox' where they can experiment freely without risking the core project.
-Because this work may be ongoing, these team members may wish to put their assets on a project's source control server.
-Not all teams require use of Developer folders, but ones that do use them often run into a common problem with assets submitted to source control.
+@TODO: Add reference to source control guidelines where and if appropriate

-It is very easy for a team member to accidentally use assets that are not ready for use, which will cause issues once those assets are removed.
-For example, an artist may be iterating on a modular set of static meshes and still working on getting their sizing and grid snapping correct.
-If a world builder sees these assets in the main project folder, they might use them all over a level not knowing they could be subject to incredible change and/or removal.
-This causes massive amounts of re-working for everyone on the team to resolve.
+When properly using source control and task branches there should be no need to put any project related files in the Developers folder.
+For this reason the Developers folder should be ignored for every project and never be submitted to source control.

-If these modular assets were placed in a Developer folder, the world builder should never have had a reason to use them and the whole issue would never happen.
-The Content Browser has specific View Options that will hide Developer folders (they are hidden by default) making it impossible to accidentally use Developer assets under normal use.
+If a team member wishes to put assets under source control which are not yet ready to be integrated into the main project, he can do so safely on the respective task branch.
+If any such assets are needed repetitively across different feature branches, e.g. for Debugging/Testing purposes, it should be considered to properly add them to the main project in a secure way.
+In the meantime the assets in question can be shared between team members and branches by shelving them in source control.

-Once the assets are ready for use, an artist simply has to move the assets into the project specific folder and fix up redirectors.
-This is essentially 'promoting' the assets from experimental to production.
+The only way a Developers folder should ever be used is for files that are only required by a specific developer/computer, e.g. a developer's custom Editor Material.
+When deciding to put assets into the Developers folder it is essential to take extra care there are no dependencies on these assets from within the main project as such dependencies will result in errors for other team members.

 <a name="2.4"></a>
 <a name="structure-maps"></a>